ashmeet13/YoutubeDataService/README.md

 If you are using docker, a simple `docker compose up` should do the work.
 This will start both the MongoDB and the service.

-Running `docker compose up --attach youtube_service` will disable the logs for mongo container.

 You would have to set the `YOUTUBE_API_KEYS` variable in `docker-compose.yml` file.
 This can be a comma seperated list of keys and the backend would cycle through these keys in case one key exceeds it's quota.

 ## Setting it up for development